pulumi/pulumi-dotnet/README.md

 # Running tests for the Pulumi Automation SDK
 dotnet run test-automation-sdk

-# Building the language plugin
+# Building the language plugin.
+A binary will be built into the pulumi-language-dotnet folder.
+# this is the binary that will be used by the integration tests.
 dotnet run build-language-plugin

 # Testing the language plugin
 dotnet run test-language-plugin

-# Install the language plugin into ~/.pulumi-dev/bin and prepend it to your PATH (for testing)
-# Not needed when running tests via `dotnet run all-integration-tests` or `dotnet run integration test <testName>`
-# as it will automatically install the language plugin before running the tests.
-dotnet run install-language-plugin

 # Sync proto files from pulumi/pulumi
 dotnet run sync-proto-files